CodeLouisville/FEWD-PetShop/README.md

 # Introduction:

-This is a sample design for Code Louisville's Front-End Web Developmenmt pathway.
+This is a sample design for Code Louisville's Front-End Web Development pathway.
 The following sample mockup can be used as is or as a wireframe/template for your own project.
 Please discuss your project with a mentor if you have any questions.

 --